-Reimagining the editor for photo goods eliminated a major 3rd-party dependency in release scheduling.
+Reimagining the editor for photo goods eliminated a major 3rd-party blocker in release scheduling.
 Accommodated 23 different product types and mobile-width experience.

 User feedback, consumer goods